Wilbarger General Hospital Data Breach Affects PHI and PII

 Wilbarger General Hospital

-The hospital has posted a Notice of Data Breach on it's website and will notify impacted individuals by mail.
+The hospital has posted a notice of data breach on its website and has notify impacted individuals by mail.
+Furthermore, the breach was disclosed to the Texas Attorney General.

 Wilbarger General Hospital's response